sfc-gh-miwhitaker/simple-stream/QUICKSTART.md

 - Role with `CREATE DATABASE` and `CREATE API INTEGRATION` privileges
 - Warehouse (default `COMPUTE_WH` is fine, or create your own)

+> **Note on Snowflake UI:** As of September 2025, Snowflake has migrated from "Worksheets" to "Workspaces" (GA).
+This guide uses the current terminology.
+Navigation is now: **Projects → Workspaces**.

 ---

 ## 🚀 Step-by-Step Instructions